Our Candidate Privacy Notice can be found here

 |Necessary for our legitimate interests (to run competitions and prize draws which are of interest to our clients and to promote Newton)|

 |To use data analytics to improve our website, services, marketing, client relationships and experiences||

 |Necessary for our legitimate interests (to define types of clients for our products and services, to keep our website updated and relevant, to develop our business and to inform our marketing strategy)|

-We won’t share your personal data with any company outside Newton for marketing purposes.
+We won’t share your personal data with any third party for their marketing purposes.